cs4241-22a/a3-persistence/README.md

 using Google [Lighthouse](https://developers.google.com/web/tools/lighthouse) (don't worry about the PWA test, and don't worry about scores for mobile devices).
 Test early and often so that fixing problems doesn't lead to suffering at the end of the assignment.

-Deliverables
----

-Do the following to complete this assignment:

-1. Implement your project with the above requirements.
-A good potential starting point is to use the "hello-express" project template inside of Glitch; this appears as an option when you hit the "New Project" button.
-Use the work you did in the last assignment as a reference to implement functionality.
-2. If you developed your project locally, deploy your project to Glitch (unless completing the alternative server technical acheivement described below), and fill in the appropriate fields in your package.json file.
-3. Test your project to make sure that when someone goes to your main page on Glitch, it displays correctly.
-4. Ensure that your project has the proper naming scheme `a3-yourfirstname-yourlastname` so we can find it.
-5. Fork this repository and modify the README to the specifications below.
-6. Create and submit a Pull Request to the original repo.
-Name the pull request using the following template: `a3-firstname-lastname`.

-Acheivements
----

-Below are suggested technical and design achievements.
-You can use these to help boost your grade up to an A and customize the assignment to your personal interests, for a maximum twenty additional points and a maximum grade of a 100%.
-These are recommended acheivements, but feel free to create/implement your own... just make sure you thoroughly describe what you did in your README, why it was challenging, and how many points you think the achievement should be worth.
-ALL ACHIEVEMENTS MUST BE DESCRIBED IN YOUR README IN ORDER TO GET CREDIT FOR THEM.

 *Technical*

-- I deployed the site on Digital Ocean.
-I preferred this method to using Glitch because Digital Ocean deployed my application straight from GitHub.
-Had I used Glitch, I would have had to import my files.
-The downside to Digital Ocean and other services like Heroku is that (1) they require a credit card to get started and (2) they're going to cost you once your free trial is up.
-In that sense, Glitch is a more budget/student-friendly option of deployment.
-Both Digital Ocean and Glitch can auto-update the deployment when changes are made.

-(5 points) Instead of Glitch, host your site on a different service like [Heroku](https://www.heroku.com) or [Digital Ocean](https://www.digitalocean.com).
-Make sure to describe this a bit in your README.
-What was better about using the service you chose as compared to Glitch?
-What (if anything) was worse?
 - (5 points) Get 100% (not 98%, not 99%, but 100%) in all four lighthouse tests required for this assignment.

 *Design/UX*